FAIRplus/the-fair-cookbook/content/recipes/introduction/priorization.md

 Each of these criteria have an independent stance and when creating a scoreboard, a personalized priority between these factors need to be made.
 For example, if people have data champions within their FAIRification team, they would prioritize data availability and access factor over the data champions factor.

+Another prioritisation schema that could be used for intra-factor ranking could be the cost and value benefits of each of the factors {footcite}`10.1162/dint_a_00109`.
+The cost factors refer to the set of indicators or aspects that influence the costs associated with the FAIRification process, while the value factors can be defined as the value proposition for performing the FAIRification.
-To provide a granular overview of the criteria, classification based on two factors, cost and value, has been made as shown in the table below.
+To provide a granular overview of this criteria, classification based on two factors, cost and value, has been shown in the table below.

 | Value criteria | Cost criteria |
 | ----------- | ----------- |